-The latest issue of Mindjet’s monthly e-newsletter features a fascinating Q&A interview with Steve W. Martin, author of the "Heavy Hitter" series of books and sales training materials, on how he recommends that salespeople use visual mapping in their work.
-The bottom line this: while most sales tools (ERP, forecasting and sales lead management systems) are good with quantitative data, they don’t help you out with the qualitative part of the sales process.
+The latest issue of Mindjet’s monthly e-newsletter features a fascinating Q&A interview with Steve W. Martin, author of the “Heavy Hitter” series of books and sales training materials, on how he recommends that salespeople use visual mapping in their work.
+The bottom line this: while most sales tools (ERP, data science, forecasting and sales lead management systems) are good with quantitative data, they don’t help you out with the qualitative part of the sales process.
 That’s where visual maps really shine:

 “Sales is more than a science, it’s the artful combination of structure and free thinking, process and people, and logic and emotions.
 How can you capture that in typical forecasting system?
 You can’t.
 You need another way to present the mental, emotional, and spiritual aspects — the mind, heart, and soul— of the complex cycle of sales.
 Maps have the ability to match these aspects to one another.
 Not any one part operates on its own.
 Remember, logical and rational thinking is not the true decision-maker: emotional people are.